grantila/already/README.md

 delay( 100, "foo" ).then( val => console.log( val ) )
 ```

 It can also be used to delay a promise chain **if it is resolved**, using `delayChain`.
-The delay will be ignore if the upstream promise contains an error.
+The delay will be ignored if the upstream promise contains an error.

 ```ts
 import { delayChain } from 'already'